synthicyde/ikes-nest/README.md

 - Custom Salesforce auto-text

 ## Version notes
+### 0.3.5.0
+- Added the ability to search the iCIMS Care Site from the pop-up

 ### 0.3.4.0
 - User links modifiable on options page
 - Added new flag to prevent full init on update